Do I have to start the vaccination process over if I wait to get the second COVID-19 shot? - NewsBreak

 How much of a delay is OK before starting over is recommended?

 “If you get to about the six-week period and you remember, go ahead and get that vaccine.
-But if you wait that full six months, it’s time to start that vaccination process over again, just out of an abundance of safety,” said Young.
+But if you wait that full six months, it’s time to start that vaccination process over again, just out of an abundance of safety,” said Young.‘Boosters are important’: Biden gets third COVID-19 shot

 That’s the official recommendation from Pfizer, Young said.
 A similar official recommendation is expected to come from Moderna, she said.